 Dear Food Diary:

 Growing up in Buenos Aires, my parents were always in the restaurant business.
 Which meant free chicken and duck wings/necks by the kilos to take home (usually discarded, wings weren’t big in Argentina).
 ChubbyMama was all about nose-to-tail (or in this case, neck-to-tail) and on a budget, so she made them in all sorts of creative ways to keep my little palate entertained.
-Not to mention how fun they were to eat.
+Plus, they were fun to eat.

 Trestle on Tenth wasn’t on my radar until my pal MaoMao praised their Crispy Duck Neck!